3montyjack/MineSweeperAI/README.md

 # MineSweeperAI
-Light Weight WebBased Minesweeper with an AI built into it to solve the problem
+Lightweight WebBased Minesweeper with an AI built into it to solve the problem

 ## Installation
 1. Clone repository